ashnair26/ESC-APE/PLANNING.md

 * Optionally unlocking whitelist access or rewards

 Stages represent levels within a Creator's world (e.g., "Stage 1: The Catacombs", "Stage 2: The Ascension") that users progress through by engaging with the content and collecting Grails.
 Stages have their own visual identity in the dashboard (separate from NFT imagery), and users progress through these stages as they interact with the Creator's IP.

 ### ⚙️ Creator Configuration (via Dashboard)
 Creators define the structure of their NFT evolution in the **Stage Configurator**:
-* Set total number of stages (up to 13)
-* Define Grail or Quest requirements for each stage
-* Set passwords (stored off-chain) that unlock a stage
-* Upload art assets per stage (e.g. via minting tool)
-* Set if and when a stage unlocks Whitelist eligibility

-### ⚙️ Creator Configuration (via Dashboard)
-Creators define the structure of their NFT evolution in the **Stage Configurator**: